MobilSwitch-5c - GSM remote control and signalling with battery backup

 - 10-30V DC power supply with battery backup

-- Provider independentmodule with microSIM card
+- Carrier independentmodule device with microSIM card

 - Free downloader softver via PC's USB port